All posts

 What does the state of formation NOT affect?

 Form 5472 obligations.
 Every foreign-owned single-member LLC files Form 5472 with a pro forma Form 1120.
-The $25,000 penalty applies in every state.
+The $25,000 penalty applies in every state (IRC Section 6038A(d)).

 FBAR and FATCA reporting.
-These obligations attach to the person, not the entity or state.
+These attach to the person, not the entity or state.
 See the FBAR threshold analysis.

 What comes after choosing a state for your LLC?

-1. EIN application: non-residents without an SSN apply via Form SS-4 by mail or fax
+1. EIN application: non-residents without an SSN apply via Form SS-4 by fax to (855) 215-1627 or by mail, per IRS Instructions for Form SS-4

 2. Banking: US business account + multi-currency account (banking comparison)